huggingface/datasets/docs/source/loading_datasets.rst

 This call to :func:`datasets.load_dataset` does the following steps under the hood:

-1. Download and import in the library the **SQuAD python processing script** from HuggingFace github repository or AWS bucket if it's not already stored in the library.
+1. Download and import in the library the **SQuAD python processing script** from Hugging Face github repository or AWS bucket if it's not already stored in the library.

 .. note::